Syndergaard, Mets sweep Indians 2-0 for 5th win in row

 Syndergaard (9-6) did not allow anyone to reach until Tyler Naquin lined a 1-2 changeup to center field for a clean single with one out in the sixth.
 He gave up a second hit to Francisco Lindor two batters later but aided by first baseman Pete Alonso’s diving stop, Syndergaard ended the inning by retiring Greg Allen.

+According to the Elias Sports Bureau, it was the Mets’ longest perfect game bid since Matt Harvey also retired the first 16 hitters against Washington on July 31, 2015 — three days after Syndergaard completed six perfect innings against San Diego.

+“You think about that,” Callaway said of the possible no-hit bid.
+“You don’t say it, but you’re definitely thinking about where the pitch count was and how he was going and the fact that his changeup was so good and it’s such an effective weapon against their lineup.”

 It briefly rained as the Indians batted in the sixth.
-Heavy rain and wind started as Wilson Ramos batted with a runner on first and two outs in the bottom half in an 0-1 count.
+Heavy rain and wind started as Wilson Ramos batted with a runner on first and two outs in the bottom half with an 0-1 count.

 Play was halted for 2 hours, 28 minutes and when the game resumed most of the fans who stayed moved down.
 As the Mets started batting in the eighth, heavy rain returned, and play was halted with runners at first and third.